MercersKitchen/BYOD/README.md

 - Administrator Settings?
 - Enable audio alerts during boot
 - Enable NumPad
+- Turn off Volume for machine, if possible
 - SATA Should be AHCI (IDE is for Windows XP and older)
 - SATA Speed should be 6.0